-today announced its
+Dell today announced its

 “Annie – the girl who could fly” advertisement was named as one of the top 10 ads of the year in TED’s annual

 Ads Worth Spreading report.
 TED, the non-profit organization known for showcasing "ideas worth spreading" through its set of global conferences, recognized Dell for creating a meaningful connection with viewers.